Extradition

 Powers of the court

-order that the person be remanded on bail on condition that the person appears in the State where the warrant was issued at such a time and place that the magistrate specifies: s 83(8)(a), or
+the person be remanded on bail on condition that they appear at such time and place in the place of issue of the warrant as the magistrate specifies, or

 The bail law of the State or Territory granting the bail applies: s 88(1).